- Lesson Details

 If you try to go over charcoal with a wax pencil, it'll resist.

-But if you use conte is your intermediate, intermediary, you'll be fine.
+But if you use Conte as your intermediate, intermediary, you'll be fine.

-So oftentimes I use charcoal to refine the grainier content.
+So oftentimes I use charcoal to refine the grainier Conte.

 I'm going to do something else to this one, which is smudge it.